PrestaShop/prestafony-project/docs/create-your-own-modern-controllers.md

 > Any callable can be used to populate the ``_controller`` attribute, you don't even need to create your own controller!
   For instance, this could be a public function from your module main class.

+The Controller in the previous example will be available if you browse `/admin-dev/modules/your-module/demo`.